Ankle Braces

 This usually appears among older children who have cerebral palsy.
 That’s why these kids should be treated with a different type of brace.

 A dynamic brace is made of a more flexible material and has a flexible hinge.
-Although the device is dynamic, it still provides great support and bigger efficiency of gait as the treatment advances.
+Although the device is dynamic, it still provides great support and bigger gait efficiency as the treatment advances.

 This is a flexible type of brace that permits passive ankle dorsiflexion.
 The posterior leaf spring ankle foot orthosis is built with a spring placed in the posterior foot plate.